 Welcome to the Strapi Developer Docs!

-This documentation contains all technical documentation related to the setup, deployment, update and customization of your Strapi application.
+This documentation contains official technical documentation related to the setup, deployment, update and customization of your Strapi v4 application.

 The original purpose of the project was to help Bootstrap your API: that's how Strapi was created.
 Now, Strapi is an open-source headless CMS that gives developers the freedom to choose their favorite tools and frameworks and allows editors to manage and distribute their content using their application's admin panel.
 Based on a plugin system, Strapi is a flexible CMS whose admin panel and API are extensible - and which every part is customizable to match any use case.
 Strapi also has a built-in user system to manage in detail what the administrators and end users have access to.